SAP-samples/btp-developer-guide-cap/documentation/ai-scenario/document/prerequisites.md

     cds build --production
     ```

-4. Deploy the csv files to the SAP HANA database:
+4. Deploy the csv files to the SAP HANA  Cloud database:

     ```sh
     cds deploy --to hana
     ```

     > [!Note]
-    > It might take a few seconds to finish the deployment to SAP HANA.
+    > It might take a few seconds to finish the deployment to SAP HANA Cloud.
 Once done, you get the successful deployment message.
     ![success](../images/extend-service/successful-deployment.png)

 ## Create Service Binding to SAP Destination Service